toakleaf/elm-ray-casting/README.md

 # Elm Raycasting

-Raycasting a 2D map to 3D, ala Wolfenstein 3D, in a functional Elm way.
+Building a ray casting 2D to 3D projector (a la Wolfenstein 3D) using Elm and HTML5 Canvas

 ## Todo: